-This definition covers that required by the EU Audit Directive.
+12 This definition covers that required by the EU Audit Directive.
 The EU Audit Directive defines a 'person closely associated' as within the meaning in Commission Directive 2004/72/EC.
 However, Regulation 596/2014 on market abuse (market abuse regulation) repeals and replaces, inter alia, Commission Directive 2004/72/EC with effect from 3 July 2016.

-- report is signed) has lived in the same household as the person with whom they are associated for at least one year; - (d) A firm whose managerial responsibilities are discharged by, or which is directly or indirectly controlled by, the firm / person with whom they are associated, or by any person mentioned in (a), (b) or (c) or in which the firm or any such person has a beneficial or other substantially equivalent economic interest; or - (e) A trust whose managerial responsibilities are discharged by, or which is directly or indirectly controlled by, or which is set up for the benefit of, or whose economic interests are substantially equivalent to, the firm / person with whom they are associated or any person mentioned in (a), (b) or (c).
+- (b) A dependent child, in accordance with national law; - (c) A relative who (at any time in the period from the start of the financial period in respect of which the engagement is being conducted to the date on which the engagement report is signed) has lived in the same household as the person with whom they are associated for at least one year; - (d) A firm whose managerial responsibilities are discharged by, or which is directly or indirectly controlled by, the firm / person with whom they are associated, or by any person mentioned in (a), (b) or (c) or in which the firm or any such person has a beneficial or other substantially equivalent economic interest; or - (e) A trust whose managerial responsibilities are discharged by, or which is directly or indirectly controlled by, or which is set up for the benefit of, or whose economic interests are substantially equivalent to, the firm / person with whom they are associated or any person mentioned in (a), (b) or (c).